Chef Christine Cushing

 Dawn Ludwig has devoted her career to helping people discover the fun, beauty, and delicious taste of natural foods.
 Her experience training chefs and working with individuals, families, and health care practitioners has taught her what works, what doesn’t, and most importantly, how to make living and eating healthier a practical reality.

-Dawn’s latest project, with her husband Dr. David Ludwig, is the new book Always Hungry?
+Dawn’s latest project, with her husband Dr. David Ludwig, is the delectable cookbook Always Delicious, the companion to the #1 New York Times bestselling Always Hungry?
 Conquer Cravings, Retrain Your Fat Cells, and Lose Weight Permanently where she translates his science into comprehensive recipes, menu plans, and tips for applying the principles to everyday life.

 Nishta Saxena, MSc., RD

-Nishta divides her professional time between the hospital and private practice.
+Nishta divides her professional time between the academic, media and private practice.
 She completed her clinical dietetic internship at St. Michael’s Hospital in Toronto, and her MSc in Clinical Nutrition Science at the University of Toronto, where she has a faculty appointment in the Department of Family & Community Medicine.
 A frequently invited speaker at conferences, she presents up-to-date clinical nutrition concepts to physicians and the general public.
-Nishta is also a food and nutrition expert with Global National News, and makes regular contributions to the Globe and Mail, CBC.ca and UHN News.
+Nishta is also a food and nutrition expert with CTV’s Your Morning, a regular on the The Marilyn Dennis Show, and has made regular contributions to Global National News, Today’s Parent Magazine, Globe and Mail and the CBC.